Barry has been the President / Executive Director of the ALABCA since 2000.

 He attended the Harry Wendelstedt Umpire School in January of 2000.

-He was a featured speaker at the Alabama Baseball Coaches Association state convention in Birmingham in 2001, and the American Baseball Coaches Association’s 2007 national convention in Orlando, Florida, as well as the ABCA’s national convention held in Chicago in 2013.
+He was a featured speaker at the Alabama Baseball Coaches Association’s State Convention in Birmingham in 2001, and the American Baseball Coaches Association’s 2007 national convention in Orlando, Florida, as well as the ABCA’s national convention held in Chicago in 2013 and in Washington D.C. in 2021 (held virtually due to the covid situation).
 He also spoke at the National High School Baseball Coaches Association national convention in Nashville in December of 2010.

 He umpired on the high school, community college & four-year college levels for several years.